Wang Chuzhi: Independent rule

-In 918, Li Cunxu, who had taken Tianxiong Circuit (天雄, headquartered at Wei Prefecture) at that point, prepared a major operation intending to capture Later Liang's capital Daliang.
+In 918, Li Cunxu, who had taken Tianxiong (天雄, headquartered at Wei Prefecture) at that point, prepared a major operation intending to capture Later Liang's capital Daliang.
 Wang Chuzhi sent some 10,000 soldiers to contribute to Li Cunxu's campaign, which, however, ended with a mutually destructive battle at Huliu Slope (胡柳陂, in modern Heze, Shandong), with both Jin and Later Liang forces suffering two-thirds casualties and Jin forces forced to withdraw.

 Overthrow and death

 In 921, Wang Rong was killed in a mutiny, and the mutineers supported Wang Deming to take over Chengde.
 Wang Deming accepted and changed his name back to his birth name of Zhang Wenli.
 Li Cunxu, after initially pretending to accept Zhang's offer of allegiance, declared a general campaign against Zhang to avenge Wang Rong.
 Wang Chuzhi, however, had misgivings, believing that if Li Cunxu took direct control of Chengde, Yiwu would be taken over as well, and therefore suggested to Li Cunxu that he accept Zhang's submission.
 Li Cunxu refused.

 Concerned, Wang Chuzhi contacted his son Wang Yu—who was then serving as the military prefect (團練使, Tuanlianshi) of Xin Prefecture (新州, in modern Zhangjiakou, Hebei) under Li Cunxu.
 He requested that Wang Yu secretly instigate an incursion by Khitan's Emperor Taizu.
-Wang Yu agreed, and also requested to be made his heir, and Wang Chuzhi agreed.
+Wang Yu agreed, but also requested to be made his heir and Wang Chuzhi agreed.

 However, most of Wang Chuzhi's staff members were apprehensive about inducing a Khitan incursion.
 Further, Wang Du, who was then Wang Chuzhi's deputy military governor and who was considered his heir, was fearful of being displaced by Wang Yu.
 Wang Du and the secretary He Zhaoxun (和昭訓) therefore plotted to arrest Wang Chuzhi.
 They acted after a feast that Wang Chuzhi held for Zhang's emissary to Yiwu, seizing Wang Chuzhi and put him and his wife and concubines under house arrest.
-Wang Du thereafter slaughtered all of Wang Chuzhi's male biological descendants at Ding Prefecture, as well as Wang Chuzhi's close associates.
+Wang Du thereafter slaughtered all of Wang Chuzhi's male biological descendants in Dingzhou, as well as Wang Chuzhi's close associates.
 He claimed the title of acting military governor and reported what occurred to Li Cunxu.
 Li Cunxu thereafter approved of his takeover from Wang Chuzhi.
 (Wang Chuzhi's younger son Wang Wei (王威) did escape and flee to Khitan territory, and Wang Wei would subsequently serve under Khitan's Emperor Taizu and his son Emperor Taizong.)

-In spring 922, Wang Du visited Wang Chuzhi at his mansion, apparently trying to maintain a pretense of father-son relationship.
+In spring 923, Wang Du visited Wang Chuzhi at his mansion, apparently trying to maintain a pretense of father-son relationship.
 Wang Chuzhi, though unarmed, hit his chest with a fist and tried to bite off his nose, stating, "Rebellious bandit!
 When did I ever mistreat you?"
 Wang Du barely escaped from Wang Chuzhi's grasp.
-Shortly after, Wang Chuzhi either died in anger or was killed by Wang Du.
+Shortly after on February 6th, Wang Chuzhi either died in anger or was killed by Wang Du.